mickey9801/opencv_facerecognition/README.md

 ## Multi-threading Detection

-Because face recognition using IP cam (via RTSP) consume a lot of computer power, we can only recognize face 5 times per second with Raspberry Pi 4 (4GB) when using single threading manner.
+Because face recognition using IP cam (via RTSP) consume a lot of computer power, we can only recognize face 5 times per second with Raspberry Pi 4 (4GB) with single threading.
 We may release more computer power of Raspberry Pi by writing the code in multi-threading manner.

 Codes in `threading` directory is multi-threading version of detector script, which is for webcam or IP cam.